 - Turn cardio into HIIT.
 High intensity interval training (HIIT) can usually accomplish the fitness gains of cardio exercise in a fraction of the time.
 HIIT sessions don’t typically reach the “endurance” phase when the body starts releasing a lot of stress hormones into your system, plus it’s associated with improved heart health and insulin sensitivity (it’s even been shown to support fat loss more than cardio exercise!).

 - Fuel your exercise with the right diet and lifestyle.
 It’s important to remember to support your active lifestyle with plenty of quality food and good sleep.
 A poor diet (especially not eating enough) and poor sleep habits can cause chronically high stress hormones–add a bunch of exercise to the mix and you’ve got the recipe for a metabolic disaster.
 So be sure your getting the food and sleep you need to fuel your activity level.

 I’ve always felt it’s important to learn how to nourish your body, but in my own research, I’ve learned the term “healthy” can be relative.
 In the end, whatever advice you want to follow should always be tempered with a good dose of listening to your body.
 Your body is a complex system that is actually pretty smart, so always tune in to your biofeedback to figure out what’s truly healthy for you.

 Tired of spinning your wheels trying to get healthy?
-Forget the extreme approach and try the balanced approach to nourishing your body instead.
+Forget the extreme approach and try the balanced approach to forming healthy habits that nourish your body instead.

 I wrote The Nourished Metabolism because I spent too many years confused by all the different gurus, hopping from bandwagon to bandwagon trying to find the “right” way, instead of just listening to my intuition and my body.
 If you’re looking for a simple, common-sense approach to healing your metabolism, I really think you’ll enjoy this book.